Medicare Questions and How to Enroll

 Medicare Advantage plans (Medicare Part C) are health plans approved by Medicare and run by private insurance companies, like ConnectiCare.
 They include your Part A (hospital insurance), your Part B (medical insurance) and in many cases, include extra benefits and services like routine care and wellness programs.
 Some even include dental coverage.

 You can also get Medicare Part D prescription drug coverage from a Medicare Advantage plan.
 This is called a Medicare Advantage Prescription Drug plan, or MAPD.
-ConnectiCare offers ten MAPD plans.
+ConnectiCare offers several MAPD plans.

 Medicare Advantage plans may save you money, offer added benefits and services, and keep all of your coverage in a single health plan.

-Click here to find PCPs who accept Passage plans.
-Then, contact the PCP you choose to register as a new patient and make sure to tell us the name of your PCP by logging into our website or contact us.
+Contact the PCP you choose, to register as a new patient and make sure to tell us the name of your PCP by logging into our secure member portal or contact us.

-You can see another PCP and pay the same copay as long as the PCP accepts ConnectiCare Passage Plan 1 (HMO) members.
-Click here to confirm the PCP accepts ConnectiCare Passage Plan 1 members.
+You can see another PCP and pay the same copay as long as the PCP accepts ConnectiCare Passage Plan 1 (HMO-POS) members.

 You choose your PCP.
 You can change the PCP assigned to you as long as the provider is in your plan's network.
 You just need to let us know.
 Under your ConnectiCare Passage Plan 1 (HMO), you can change your PCP in three ways: